brucecrust/TinyTerm/README.md

 8. CMake should successfully build the project; open a file explorer and navigate to the build directory.
 9. A `sln` solution file should be displayed in the directory; this file should be named "TinyTerm".
 Open this file using Visual Studio.
 10. Visual Studio should successfully launch the project, displaying the header and source files within the respective directories.

+#### Notes:
+- If you run the Debugger in Visual Studio and get an "Access Denied" error, it is most likely due to Visual Studio attempting to run the `ALL_BUILD` solution instead of `TinyTerm`.
+To fix this, do the following:
+1. Right click on the "Solution 'Tiny Term'" at the top of the Solution Explorer.
+2. Select "Set Startup Projects..."
+3. A dialog window should appear; make sue "Startup Project" is selected under "Common Properties" on the left hand selection menu.
+4. There are 3 radio buttons that appear, select "Single startup project" if not selected.
+5. From the dropdown menu, select "TinyTerm" instead of "ALL_BUILD".
+6. Apply changes and close the window; select the "Local Windows Debugger" once again to run the program.
+7. A terminal interface should appear displaying to program.